The Weighted $L^p$ Minkowski Problem: Introduction

+\end{definition} We note that every finite, log-concave measure satisfies Property~\textbf{(D)}$_p$ for all $p$.
+Thus, there are a plethora of examples.
+Now that we have introduced the ambient measures we will consider, we list some technical definitions we need to state our results.
+Firstly, we set $\R_+=[0,\infty)$ and when $K\in\kno$.
+When $p=1$, this is precisely $\mu^+(\partial K).$

-We recall that B\"{o}r\"{o}czky, Lutwak, Yang, and Zhang \cite{BLYZ13} defined the subspace concentration condition. \begin{definition} Let $\nu$ be a finite Borel measure on $\sn$.
+We also have special terminology used for the $p=0$ case.
+We recall that B\"{o}r\"{o}czky, Lutwak, Yang, and Zhang \cite{BLYZ13} defined the subspace concentration condition in the context of Minkowski problems; the phenomenon of subspace concentration also appeared in the work of Klartag \cite{BK10}. \begin{definition} Let $\nu$ be a finite Borel measure on $\sn$.
 The measure $\nu$ is said to satisfy {\it the subspace concentration inequality} if for every subspace $\xi$ of $\R^n$ such that $0<\text{dim}\, \xi <n,$